Skip to main content

 httpHeaderValue1: os-0

-Internally, CEEMS LB will check the header X-Ceems-Cluster-Id and forwards the request to the correct backends group based on the provided cluster ID.
-This ensures that we can use a single instance of CEEMS LB to load balance across multiple clusters.
+Internally, the CEEMS LB checks the X-Ceems-Cluster-Id header and forwards the request to the correct backend group based on the provided cluster ID.
+This ensures that a single instance of CEEMS LB can be used to load balance across multiple clusters.

 IMPORTANT

-Even if there is only one cluster and one TSDB instance for that cluster, we need to configure the datasource on Grafana with custom header as explained above if we wish to use CEEMS LB.
+Even if there is only one cluster and one TSDB instance, the datasource in Grafana must be configured with the custom header as explained above if you wish to use the CEEMS LB.
 This is the only way for the CEEMS LB to know which cluster to target.